nus-cs2103-AY2425S1/ip/docs/README.md

 ### Marking a Task as Done: `mark`

+Marks a task as completed based on list idnex

+Format: `mark INDEX`

+- `INDEX` is the index of the task to delete.
+Must be a positive integer (e.g., 1, 2, 3, …​).
+- If `INDEX` does not exist within range of task list, error will be shown.

+### Unmarking a Task: `unmark`

-Marks a task as completed.
+Marks a task as not completed based on list index

-Format: mark TASK_DESCRIPTION
+Format: `unmark INDEX`

+- `INDEX` is the index of the task to delete.
+Must be a positive integer (e.g., 1, 2, 3, …​).
+- If `INDEX` does not exist within range of task list, error will be shown.

+### Updating a Task: `update`

-TASK_DESCRIPTION: The description of the task to mark as done.
+Updates the description of an existing task

+Format: `update INDEX NEW_TASK_DESCRIPTION`

+- `INDEX` is the index of the task to delete.
+Must be a positive integer (e.g., 1, 2, 3, …​).
+- If `INDEX` does not exist within range of task list, error will be shown.

 Example:

-mark Finish report
-Unmarking a Task: unmark
-Marks a task as not completed.

-Format: unmark TASK_DESCRIPTION

-TASK_DESCRIPTION: The description of the task to unmark.
+- `update 1 Eat dinner` changes the task description of the first task in the task list to "Eat dinner".

+### Finding a Task: `find`

+Finds the appropriate task inside the tasklist that has the input as a substring of its description.

+Format: `find TASK_DESCRIPTION`

 Example:

-unmark Finish report
-Updating a Task: update
-Updates the description of an existing task.

-Format: update NEW_TASK_DESCRIPTION

-NEW_TASK_DESCRIPTION: The updated description of the task.
-Example:

-update Finish the final report

-Command Summary
-Action Format, Examples
-Add add TASK_DESCRIPTION INDEX e.g., add Finish report 3
-Delete delete INDEX
-e.g., delete 2
-List list
-Mark mark TASK_DESCRIPTION
-e.g., mark Finish report
-Unmark unmark TASK_DESCRIPTION
-e.g., unmark Finish report
-Update update NEW_TASK_DESCRIPTION
-e.g., update Finish the final report
-Print Error printError EXCEPTION
-Exit exit
-FAQ
-Q: How do I transfer my data to another computer?
-A: Install the app on the other computer and copy the data file from the previous GLaDOS home folder to the new one.
+- `find eat` lists all tasks that have a description with the string "eat" in it.

 ---